 - 1. The Madhya Pradesh District Connectivity Sector Project will improve transport connectivity in the state by rehabilitating and upgrading Major District Roads (MDRs).
 The Project constitutes (i) rehabilitating and upgrading about 1600 km of MDRs (ii) improving road maintenance and asset management and (iii) developing an efficient accident response system.
 MPRDC specifically targets MDRs to form key linkage between rural, semi urban and urban areas and complete the state roads connectivity. - 2.
 Madhya Pradesh Road Development Corporation Ltd (MPRDC), the Government of Madhya Pradesh, has started the improvements of State highway and Major District Roads network for meeting the supply demand gap of the traffic in near future.
-As a part of this strategy MPRDC has taken up the upgrading of Dabra-Bhitarwar-Harsi (DBH) Road. - 3.
-The main objectives are to improve the regional as well as inter- and intra-state transport flows to improve access to services and making the State attractive to developers and investors.
-To fulfil the above objectives and due considerations to environmental feasibility of above road section, this initial environmental examination (IEE) was carried out for this section. - 4.
+As a part of this strategy MPRDC has taken up the up-gradation of Mahua- Chuwai (MC) Road. - 3.
+The main objectives are to improve the regional as well as inter and intra state transport flows and in doing so improving access to services and making the State attractive to developers and investors.
+To fulfil the above objectives and due considerations to environmental feasibility of above road section, Initial Environmental Examination (IEE) was carried out for this section. - 4.
 Since the project is following the sector loan modality four subprojects were selected as sample roads.
-The present report pertains to DBH Road sub-project, which is one of the sample roads.
+The present report pertains to MC Road sub-project, which is one of the sample roads.
 This subproject is categorized as Category "B" and hence, an initial environmental examination (IEE) has been undertaken.
-The IEE is carried out in accordance applicable laws and regulations of the Government of India and the ADB's Safeguard Policy Statement (SPS), 2009.
+The IEE is carried out in accordance applicable laws and regulations of the Government of India and in ADB's Safeguard Policy Statement (SPS), 2009.
 The report is also consistent with the requirements of the Environment Assessment and Review Framework (EARF) which was prepared for the sector loan.
 Since the project road will be upgraded within existing available RoW, no Environmental Clearance is required for the proposed road widening project as per EIA Notification 2006.

-B. Description of the Project
+B. Description of Project